 The course approval is valid for the two folloring semesters if nothing is specified in the course description.

 You will not be permitted to sit an examination if you have not passed the course approval.
-You will receive an email if you have not passed your course approval.
 You will receive an email from us if you have not passed the coursework requirements.
-You have the right to appeal this decision, and we must receive this appeal in writing.
+You may respond to this email if you think that an error has occured.

 The criteria for course approval are stated in Section 4-2 Prerequisite knowledge and course approval in the Regulations for full-time study programmes at NHH.

 The deadline for withdrawal is three weeks before: